Border Terrier

 Common health issues and problems in Border Terriers

-Border Terriers are overall considered a healthy breed, with a usual lifespan of over 12 years.
+Border Terriers are overall considered a healthy breed.
+Their usual lifespan is over 12 years.

-Some health conditions in Border Terriers can be down to their genetic history, and commonalities within the breed.
+Some health conditions in Border Terriers can be down to their genetic history.
+Others may be down to shared traits within the breed.

-Click on the hotspots to find out more about the most common health issues affecting Border Terriers, as provided by our in-house vet team (October 2022).
+Click on the hotspots to find out more about the Border Terriers most common health issues.
+Information provided by our in-house vet team (October 2022).